'The thought of running out of HRT is terrifying'

 Sandra Lyons, 53, a production manager at a construction company in the Midlands, says her local GP refused to prescribe HRT, because of the cost.

 "He just said, 'I have to prescribe antidepressants instead.
-If you have hot flushes, you'll have to take herbal remedies,' Sandra says."
+If you have hot flushes, you'll have to take herbal remedies'," Sandra says.

 She eventually paid for a private consultation and is now paying for a private prescription - at about £19 for six months' worth of pills.